 Simply put, the “F” signifies how far from the Asian Leopard Cat (ALC) ancestor a specific Bengal cat is.

-The F1 females (because the males in are infertile this early in the filial line) are bred with male domestic cats to produce F2 Bengals.
+The F1 females (because the males in are infertile this early in the filial line) are bred with a male Asian Leopard Cat (ALC) or a fertile male Bengal to produce F2 Bengals.

 The family line continues like this, producing Bengals of F3, F4, and so on.
-The male infertility enigma fixes itself after F3 Bengals so male F4 Bengals are fertile but a male F3 Bengal isn’t.
+The male infertility enigma typically fixes itself after F4 Bengals so male F4 Bengals are fertile but a male F3 Bengal isn’t.
+Sometimes the fertility happens in F5 or beyond.

 Knowing how much ALC is in a Bengal cat isn’t just important for understanding what “F” rating the cat is, it also highly affects how big the cat gets, how it behaves, and how well it gets along with other animals in or around the house.